rehierl/node-tree-outliner/2-0-core-design/7-1-current-context.md

 (begins in the root section and ends in the current section).

 Note that the current path of nodes holds all parent containers of all sections in the current path of sections.
-That is, because otherwise those sections would no longer be open.
+That is because otherwise those sections would no longer be open.
 In contrary to that, the current path of nodes does not necessarily hold all the corresponding sectioning nodes.
-That is, because all presequent type-2 sectioning nodes will have been exited by then.
+That is because all presequent type-2 sectioning nodes will have been exited by then.

 Note that all nodes in the current rooted path of nodes have been entered,